yoannmoinet/i18njs/README.md

 ```

+### Change delimiters

-You can also change delimeters by passing the third `options` arguments
+You can also change delimiters by passing the third `options` arguments

 ```javascript